 Let’s dive a little deeper.

-Marketers are aware of the power of Interactive advertising.
-79% of marketers think that interactive content increases the number of visitors who come back to an ad or to the ad’s post-click page.
-88% also agree that interactive content is helping them stand out from the competition and 70% have seen effective conversion rate on website visitors that landed there from an interactive ad.
+Digital Marketers are aware of the power of Interactive advertising.
+79% of digital marketers think that interactive content increases the number of visitors who come back to a digital ad or to the ad’s post-click page.
+88% also agree that interactive marketing content is helping them stand out from the competition and 70% have seen effective conversion rate on website visitors that landed there from an interactive ad.

 But, what does an interactive ad look like?